Matt Tubbs

-Matthew Stephen Tubbs (born 15 July 1984) is an English former professional footballer who is currently player-manager of Bashley.
+Matthew Stephen Tubbs (born 15 July 1984) is an English professional footballer who was most recently manager of Poole Town.

 Having started his football career, Tubbs joined Salisbury City and quickly made an impact throughout his time at the club, having "played a key role in Salisbury City's rise up the non-league pyramid in recent seasons".
 This is due to his "great pace and being an effective striker."
 After joining Crawley Town, he continued his success by helping the club get promoted to League Two in the 2010–11 season.
 However, after leaving Crawley Town, The False Nine website mentioned about his career decline despite being the League Two's top scorer in the 2014–15 season while playing for AFC Wimbledon and Portsmouth.

 Club career

 Early career

 Born in Salisbury, Wiltshire, Tubbs played for AFC Bournemouth as a schoolboy and his performance earned him a contract until the end of the 2000–01 season, having progressed through the club's youth system.
 However, Tubbs was told by Bournemouth that he would not be offered a new contract when the 2000–01 season ends.
 As a result, he went on a trial with different clubs before winning a two-year scholarship with Bolton Wanderers.
 Tubbs regularly played in the reserve team.

 Two years later, Tubbs rejoined Bournemouth on non-contract terms in 2003, before dropping into non-League football with Dorchester Town.
 His time at Dorchester Town lasted two months after they let him go.
 By the time he departed from the club, Tubbs made eleven appearances and scoring two times for Dorchester Town.